 Our typical offer is 104 UCAS Points.
 We operate a flexible admissions policy and treat everyone as an individual.
 This means that we will take into consideration your educational achievements and predicted grades (where applicable) together with your application as a whole, including work experience and personal statement.
 General Studies accepted.

 Pass Access Course: 106 UCAS Points

-IELTS: 6.0 with no component lower than 5.5
+IELTS: 6.0 with no score lower than 5.5

-GCSE: 5 at grade C including Maths & English or equivalent
+GCSE: 5 at grade C/4 including Maths & English or equivalent.

 If you left school or college some time ago and are without the normal entry qualifications, you will be considered equally for degree level study.
 We look for alternative/professional qualifications, life experience, motivation and commitment to support such applications.